 - Does she need to improve her English vocabulary/grammar?

-Incoming students with prior experience in a world language may take placement tests to see whether they qualify for a course above level I. Details appear on the STA website each spring.
+Incoming students with prior experience in a world language may take qualifying exams to see whether they qualify for a course above level I. Details appear on the STA website each spring.
 Please contact the Admissions Office with any questions.
-Click here to learn more about placement tests.
+Click here to learn more about qualifying exams.

 French brings us the world!
 French and English are the only languages spoken on all continents.
 More than 200 million people speak French in over 55 countries, including a million Americans.
 Speaking French opens the door to careers in diplomacy, law, international business, medicine, education, fashion and the arts!
 French is the official language of more than 28 countries – including Canada, our largest trade partner – and of many world organizations like the European Union and the United Nations.
 The French language is highly accessible to American students, with over 10,000 cognates and a wealth of shared historical and cultural references!
 Exploring French culture through film, literature, art, history, travel and our “Club Français” – C’est magnifique!